ultrasound probe

 Whether you’re monitoring your pregnancy or investigating a health concern, ultrasounds give you and your healthcare provider a clear and detailed look inside your body.

-This painless procedure uses sound waves to create images of your internal organs and tissues.
+This mostly non-invasive, painless procedure uses sound waves to create images of your internal organs and tissues.
 Doctors can use an ultrasound to diagnose several conditions and monitor the development of a baby.

 At PRP Imaging, we make sure that your ultrasound experience is comfortable and informative, giving us crucial information for an accurate diagnosis and effective treatment planning without any discomfort.